 After he had been distributing the prequel on his website as a reader magnet, he put it on Amazon for $0.99.
 Immediately his email signups declined.

 Make your reader magnet exclusive to your website.
 If the day comes that you want to sell it on Amazon, write a new short story for your readers.
 They’ll be happy you did.

 Thomas: We sometimes use the term “cookie” to describe a reader magnet.
-It’s a gift that you’re giving to your readers.
-It’s like somebody is coming over to visit, and you welcome them into your house with a plate of cookies.
+A “cookie” is a gift you give to your readers.
+Imagine someone comes to your home for a visit, and you welcome them with a plate of cookies.
 It’s a reward for taking a risk with you.

 It can be scary to give someone your email address—even scarier than giving Amazon $0.99.
 I trust Amazon.
 I’ve given Amazon thousands of dollars, but I don’t know you.
 You’re some new author.
 How do I know you’re not going to spam me?